BlockstreamResearch/bip-frost-dkg/README.md

 In fact, the recovery procedure subsumes the handling of a valid success certificate which is presented to the participant only after the session (in case an invalid or no certificate was received during the session).
-As a result, ChillDKG does not provide not a dedicated method for providing a success certificate after the session, and callers can simply use the recovery functionality instead.
+As a result, ChillDKG does not provide a dedicated method for providing a success certificate after the session, and callers can simply use the recovery functionality instead.

 ## Usage of ChillDKG